When it comes to constructing a building, the role of an architectural drafter cannot be ignored.

 Tips for avoiding mistakes in architectural drafting:

-1. Advanced software and tools: By using advanced software and tools can help to ensure accuracy and detect errors that may not be immediately visible.
-This can include CAD software, 3D modelling tools, and other technologies that can aid in the drafting process.
+1. Advanced software and tools: Using advanced software and tools can help to ensure accuracy and detect errors that may not be immediately visible.
+This can include CAD software, 3D modelling tools, truss calculators, and other technologies that can aid in the drafting process.

 2. Planning and organization: Thorough planning and organization can help to ensure that all necessary details are accounted for and that the project is progressing smoothly.
 This can include creating a checklist, breaking down the project into smaller tasks, and establishing clear communication channels and schedules.